chorpita/mentordb/README.md

 # mentordb
-Project in PHP5 / MySQL 5.5 from Benjamin Jöckel
+Project in PHP 5.5 / MySQL5 from Benjamin Jöckel

-This is a simple implementation (done in less than 24 hours) of a MySQL 5.5 database editor.
+This is a simple implementation (done in less than 24 hours) of a MySQL5 database editor.

 The user can:
  1. create a new table and add columns to this table.